adonisjs/legacy.adonisjs.com/docs/docs/guides/database/03-query-builder.md

   ```

 ### Multi Insert
-You can also perform bulk inserts using the `multiInsert` method.
+You can make use of the `multiInsert` method in order to insert multiple rows in a single insert query.

 [note]
 MySQL and SQLite only returns the id for the last row and not all the rows.